Introducing the Yoga Pants of Diapers

 - None of the bad stuff – free from chlorine, alcohol, dyes, any harsh chemical, fragrance, lotion, parabens, phthalates, preservatives,, latex and heavy metals.

 Do these diaper pants come with RashShield Protection?

 That’s the only way we’ll have it.
 Designed to protect baby’s delicate skin by locking humidity layers deep to help guard against diaper rash.

 How are diaper pants different from traditional diapers?

-Parasol diaper pants (also known as training pants) are designed to absorb urine and keep your baby dry – just like Parasol regular diapers would.
+Parasol diaper pants (also known as potty training pants) are designed to absorb urine and keep your baby dry – just like Parasol regular diapers would.
 The main difference between pants and traditional diapers is in the waist area design.
 Pants have a full waist elastic – just like briefs or other garments of clothing and are pulled up through each leg, instead of wrapped around and fastened.
 When it’s time for a change, pants can be teared through the side seams and removed (instead of slipped down like underwear).
 Read up on the full difference between both types of diapers here.

 Diaper Pant Size Chart